sgct/sgct/docs/configuration-files.md

 ## FisheyeProjection
 This node describes a fisheye projection that is used to render into its parent [Viewport](#viewport).
 By default, a fisheye rendering is covering 180 degrees field of view and has a 1:1 aspect ratio, though these parameters can be changed with the attributes provided in this node.
-This projection type counts as a non-linear projection, which requires 4-6 render passes of the application, which means that the application might render significantly slower when using these kind of projections.
-However, the application does not need to be aware of the projection as this abstract is handled internally and the applications `draw` method is only called multiple times per frame with different projection methods that are used to create the full fisheye projection.
+This projection type counts as a non-linear projection, which requires 4-6 render passes of the application, meaning that the application might render slower when using these kind of projections than a flat projection.
+In either case, the application does not need to be aware of the projection as this abstract is handled internally and the applications `draw` method is only called multiple times per frame with different projection methods that are used to create the full fisheye projection.

 Depending on the field of view, a cube map is created consisting of 4-6 cube maps that are reprojected in a post-processing into a fisheye of the desired field-of-view.